PHACDataHub/data-mesh-poc/doc/IV-the-proof-of-concept.md

 Neodash supports presenting your data as tables, graphs, bar charts, line charts, maps and more.
 It contains a Cypher editor to directly write the Cypher queries that populate the reports.
 You can save dashboards to your database, and share them with others.

+Quickstart: lets watch this [video](https://youtu.be/Ygzj0Y4cYm4), or a [hands-on lab](https://youtu.be/vjZ9M7JpExA), or start [here](https://neo4j.com/labs/neodash/2.2/user-guide/dashboards/).
+Knowledge of [Cypher Query Language](https://neo4j.com/labs/neodash/2.2/user-guide/dashboards/) is a must.
+If you are already good at it, here is the [Cheat Sheet](https://neo4j.com/docs/cypher-cheat-sheet/current/), or more powerful functions and procedures supported by the [Awesome Procedures for Neo4j](https://neo4j.com/docs/apoc/current/).

 Following Cypher queries are use to fetch and show correlated data

 ```Cypher